HOW TO INCORPORATE IN WASHINGTON DC

 What are DC Articles of Incorporation?

-Incorporating in Washington DC begins with submitting Washington DC Articles of Incorporation to the Department of Consumer & Regulatory Affairs (DCRA).
+They’re the first step to incorporating in Washington DC.
+Incorporation begins with submitting Washington DC Articles of Incorporation to the Department of Consumer & Regulatory Affairs (DCRA).
 The approval of this document forms and registers your business in the District of Columbia.

 What do I include in DC Articles of Incorporation?